 Netflix and Amazon Prime have been the leaders in this market, focusing on players and clubs alike.
 Of course, some have gotten more fame than others, but all of them remain truly special.

 With an array of options to choose from, it could be hard for viewers to know which are truly the best ones and which just glorify entities.
-Therefore, FootTheBall ranks the best in-depth football documentaries to watch right now.
+Therefore, FootTheBall ranks the best football documentaries to watch right now.

 Inside Borussia Dortmund (Amazon Prime)

 The 2018-19 Bundesliga season was one of the closest in recent years.
-Of course Bayern Munich won the title, but Borussia Dortmund came mighty close.
+Of course, Bayern Munich won the title, but Borussia Dortmund came mighty close.
 Only two points separated the big rivals.
 Luckily for fans and enthusiasts, it was all covered in this docuseries on Amazon.

 🎥 Borussia Dortmund will soon be featured in a documentary series on Amazon Prime after a camera team followed the club this season.
 Dortmund will receive €5m from Amazon. #BVB pic.twitter.com/NziYrt25as